kkufieta/movie_website/README.md

 # Movie Website
-Note: Source code to generate the Movie website was provided by Udacity.
+Note: Source code to generate the Movie website was provided by Udacity (i.e. `fresh_tomatoes.py`).

 ## About
 The movie website is implemented in Python and shows some of my favorite movies and TV Series.